Eoin Reddan: International career

 By the Rugby World Cup 2011 game against Australia, Reddan had replaced O'Leary as the first choice scrum half in the Ireland XV.
 He scored his second try for Ireland against Scotland on 10 March 2012.

 Reddan appeared in three 2013 Six Nations matches as a replacement but broke his leg in a 13-13 draw with France that ruled him out for three months.

+Reddan retired from all rugby in June 2016, making his 71st and final appearance for the national team from the bench in the Third Test of the 2016 Ireland Tour of South Africa, in Port Elizabeth.